Naenil/KSS-2022-01-18/README.md

 * For S3 bucket access, select Yes use OAI (bucket can restrict access to only CloudFront).
 * For Origin access identity, select Create new OAI.
 Then, enter the OAI name and choose Create.
 * For Bucket policy, select Yes, update the bucket policy.
+* Edge locations: select only north America and Europe
 * You then have a cloudfront url

 ## Optional - DNS setup